 The SICAV may enter into OTC Derivatives cleared through a clearinghouse that serves as a central counterparty.
 In such case, the SICAV's ultimate counterparty is a central clearinghouse rather than a brokerage firm, bank or other financial institution.
 The SICAV initially will enter into cleared derivatives through an executing broker.
-Such transactions will then be submitted for clearing and held at regulated financial intermediaries that are members of the clearinghouse that serves as the central counterparty.
-For these trades, the SICAV will post and/or receive collateral for the benefit of a Sub-Fund in the form of daily margin payments in accordance with the rules of the applicable clearinghouse, including rules on acceptable forms of collateral, collateral level, valuation and haircuts.
+Such transactions will then be submitted for clearing and held at regulated financial intermediaries that are of clearinghouse counterparty. members the that serves the central as For these trades, the SICAV will post and/or receive collateral for the benefit of a Sub-Fund in the form of daily margin payments in accordance with the rules of the applicable clearinghouse, including rules on acceptable forms of collateral, collateral level, valuation and haircuts.
 The SICAV will ensure that the relevant clearinghouse rules and functioning are in accordance with its collateral policy.